Best International Stocks UK to Watch

 International Stock Fees

 However, it is important to remember that most platforms will then charge a surcharge to access international stocks.
-This might be a currency conversion charge that you pay on top of the platform’s standard share dealing commission.
+This might be a currency conversion charge that you pay as well as the platform’s standard share dealing commission.

 Look for Bargains

-With many shares all over the world losing double-digit percentages since the pandemic began, there are plenty of opportunities to buy the best international stocks at a huge discount.
+With many shares all over the world losing double-digit percentages since the pandemic began, there are plenty of opportunities to buy international stocks at a huge discount.

 For example, we spoke earlier about France-based Airbus, which is currently trading at a 52% discount in comparison to pre-pandemic prices.
 American Airlines is another cheap stock that is currently trading at a discount.